Quantum constraint learning for quantum approximate optimization algorithm: Quantum Constraint learning

 \section{Quantum Constraint learning}

-In this section, we describe the two quantum machine learning techniques used in the main text in detail.
-For learning the mixer Hamiltonian developed in Quantum Constrain Learning (QCL), we use the ansatz developed in Ref\cite{larose2019variational,cirstoiu2020variational}.
-The consideration for developing a learning ansatz for the mixer Hamiltonian is to both encode the required transition between the constrain space as well as the ease of access to time propagation of the corresponding unitary of the Hamiltonian.
+This section describes the two quantum machine learning techniques used in the main text in detail.
+For learning the mixer Hamiltonian developed in Quantum Constraint Learning (QCL), we use the ansatz developed in Ref\cite{larose2019variational,cirstoiu2020variational}.
+The consideration for developing a learning ansatz for the mixer Hamiltonian is to encode the required transition between the constrained space and the ease of access to time propagation of the corresponding unitary of the Hamiltonian.
 This is done by choosing a variational form given by

-where $W(\boldsymbol{\theta})$ is a parameterized quantum circuit with $w$ parameters and $D(\boldsymbol{\gamma}, \Delta t)$ is a unitary with only diagonal terms.
+where $W_l(\boldsymbol{\theta})$ is a $l$ layered parameterized quantum circuit (PQC) , $D_k(\boldsymbol{\gamma}, t)$ is a $k-$local parameterized diagonal unitary evolved for time $t$and $\boldsymbol{\alpha}=\{\boldsymbol{\gamma}, \boldsymbol{\theta}\}$.
 Thus, the action of $W$ here could be regarded as a basis change to the eigen-basis where the required Hamiltonian is diagonal.
 In this new basis, ($t$) time evolution of the initial state with respect to this Hamiltonian, is nothing but $\exp{-it D_{jj}}$, where $D_{jj}$ are the eigenvalues of the Hamiltonian.
 Once the state is evolved for the said time, it is converted back to its initial basis by the application of $W^{\dagger}$.
-Thus, with this ansatz, to evolve the given state by time $\beta_i$, all one needs to do is act the unitary $V(\boldsymbol{\alpha}, \beta_i\Delta t)$ to the initial state.
+Thus, with this ansatz, to evolve the given state by time $\beta_i$, all one needs to do is act the unitary $V(\boldsymbol{\alpha}, \beta_it)$ to the initial state.
 This circuit is shown in \autoref{fig:sm_pqc_learning}(b).

 Although one could in principle choose any ansatz for $W$ including hardware-efficient ansatz\cite{Kandala_2017}, low-depth ansatz\cite{PhysRevApplied.11.044087}, tensor-network ansatz \cite{Huggins_2019} etc., here, since we do not focus on the efficiencies of the ansatz, we choose an ansatz inspired from the \textit{Strongly entangling circuits} as introduced in Ref.\cite{PhysRevA.101.032308}.